-Then the Evaluator tried to penetrate the PACE and EAC protection of the TOE with the tests designed according to the above attack scenarios.
+Then the Evaluator has tried to successfully penetrate the protection of the TOE using the tests defined by the above attack scenarios.

-The results of the tests were documented containing enough details for the repeatability.
+The results of the tests were documented with enough details for their repeatability.

-The executed penetration test could not identify existing vulnerabilities in the TOE with High attack potential to meet the requirements of AVA\VAN.5.
+The executed penetration test could not identify existing vulnerabilities in the TOE with High attack potential.